seed-labs/seed-emulator/docs/user_manual/blockchain/remix.md

 the accounts (their private keys) in the wallet.
 When sending a transaction from Remix, MetaMask window will show up, asking for confirmation.

+## Potential Problems

+- Some users found that when they deploy smart contract from Remix, it takes a long time for the MetaMask to come up.
+This is not a problem of the emulator, because the problem is the same whey they connect to a test net.
+After changing the VM's network setting from NAT to the bridge mode, the problem is gone.
+Most users do not have this issue using the NAT mode, so this might be isolated issue caused by the user's network environment.